friskgit/kmh_ls/README.md

 -   (1) AllRad mixed order (4/3)

-    Mixed order ambisonics decoder, sounds good and even.
-Bassy with the binaural convolution for lilla salen (49 speakers) Sounds good
+    Mixed order ambisonics decoder

 -   (2) Decoding with the pseudoinverse

     Pinv decoders in 1st and 3rd.
-Crisp but less presence.
-    Error in the normalisation, valume way to loud.
-    5th unusable
-    7th unusable
-    3rd is good

 -   (4) Same as (2) but with a blend coefficient for inversion variants (energy limited/mode matching 50%)

     Up to 3rd.
-Sounds very good.
-    7th does not work
-    6th works fine
-    5th order also too loud
-    3rd is good

 -   (5) Spherical slepian decoders

     SSF decoders in 1st, 3rd and 5th order (up to 6th).
-Not much difference?
-    5th not work
-    7th does not work
-    3rd is fine
-    1st muffled

 -   (6) All-round decoders

     AllRAD decoders in 1st, 3rd, 5th and 7th order.
-Nice presence, slightly muffled